Keyrxng/GhostsOfEpochsPast/README.md

 ## How To Get Started?

 * Create a user profile consisting of your alias, job title, bio and a social handle of choice.
-* Go to the first race (technically it's race 4 as secureum released their content from this epoch forward) but we know it as race 1.
+* Go to the first race (technically it's race 4 as secureum released their content from this epoch forward).
 * Mint your WarmUp NFT.
 This allows you access to attempt to complete the race with the correct answers.
 * Pick your answers and then **Off-chain Submit** them which will generate your results but they will be hidden until revealed.
 * If you are brave you can **On-chain Submit** at this point, it will only ask you to sign a transaction if you got them all correct.